F1dg3tXD/PointMaker-GD/README.md

 # PointMaker GD

-A Godot port of PointMaker by Splite.
+A Godot sucessor of PointMaker by Splite.

 ---